monoid-us/vertx-postgresql/README.md

 * Run multiple transaction inside a single verticle
 * Configurable number of connections per verticle
 * Supports simple password login (see limitations/todo)
+* Support for JSON data-type.
+Using Row.asObject(...) returns a JsonObject or JsonArray.
+Also JsonResult embeds columns containing JSON into resulting JsonObject.

 Limitations/Todo
 -----------------